uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/program-instructions.md

 {panel end}

-In a similar fashion to representing text or numbers using binary, we can represent an entire actual {glossary-link term=-"program"}program{glossary-link end} using binary.
+In a similar fashion to representing text or numbers using binary, we can represent an entire actual {glossary-link term="program"}program{glossary-link end} using binary.
 Since a program is just a sequence of instructions, we need to decide how many bits will be used to represent a single instruction and then how we are going to interpret those bits.
 Machine code instructions typically have a combination of two pieces: operation and operand.